wso2/docs-mi/en/docs/reference/synapse-properties/synapse-expressions.md

 Literals are constant values that are directly used in the expression.

-The following types of literals are supported in Synapse Expressions.
+The following types of literals are supported in Synapse expressions.

 <table>
 <thead>